leon4rd/test/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## I wanted to be a tailor but I didn't suit the job